 Eventually I took his advice into consideration and joined an innovation hub that offered alternative ways to address the burgeoning youth unemployment challenge in Uganda.
 I finally thought to myself that I making my life count for something.
 However, my satisfaction was short-lived.

-When I joined the Young and Emerging African Leaders Project a little less than a year ago I was disengaged, unmotivated, very very very tired, lost and ready to throw in the towel.
+When I joined the Young and Emerging Leaders Project (YELP) a little less than a year ago, I was disengaged, unmotivated, very tired, lost and ready to throw in the towel.
 I dreaded the thought of doing my job for another day.

 Throughout our seminars our readings highlighted the ongoing struggles for leaders both past and present and placed a spotlight on inspiring the inclusion of young voices across a spectrum of ideas, cultures and contexts in order to influence leadership and practice for young people in order to make positive significant contributions.

 If not me, then who?

 If not now, then when?”